 Confidentiality

-If you would like to report an incident or speak to someone about what happened and you desire that details of the incident be kept confidential, you should speak with staff members of Counseling and Psychological Services, University Health Center or off‐campus crisis resources, who will maintain confidentiality.
+If you would like to report an incident or speak to someone about what happened and you desire that details of the incident be kept confidential, you should speak with staff members of Counseling and Psychological Services, University Health Center, or off‐campus crisis resources, who will maintain confidentiality.
 All inquiries, complaints, and investigations are treated with utmost discretion.
-Information can be released as law and policy permit.
+Information may be released as law and policy permits.
 However, the identity of the complainant is usually revealed to the person(s) accused of such conduct and any witnesses.
-A complainant can decide after they talk to the Title IX Coordinator, whether or not to pursue a Title IX Complaint.
+A complainant may decide, after they talk to the Title IX Coordinator, whether or not to pursue a Title IX Complaint.

 Federal Statistical Reporting Obligations

-Certain campus officials (campus security authorities) have a duty to report sexual misconduct for federal statistical reporting purposes.
-All personally identifiable information is kept private, but statistical information must be passed along to campus law enforcement regarding the type of incident and its general location (on or off‐campus, in the surrounding area, but no addresses are given), for publication in the annual Campus Security Report.
-This report helps to provide the community with a clear picture of the extent and nature of campus crime, in order to ensure greater community safety.
+Certain campus officials (campus security authorities) have a duty to report sexual assault and other Clery Act reportable crimes for federal statistical reporting purposes.
+All personally identifiable information is kept private, but statistical information must be passed along to campus law enforcement regarding the type of incident and its general location (on or off‐campus, in the surrounding area), for publication in the annual Security and Fire Safety Report.

 Federal Timely Warning Reporting Obligations

-Victims of sexual misconduct should also be aware that University administrators must issue timely warnings for incidents reported to them that pose a danger to members of the campus community.
-The University will make every effort to ensure that a victim’s name and other identifying information is not disclosed, while still providing enough information for community members to make safe decisions in light of the danger.
+The Clery Act requires that University administrators issue timely warnings for incidents reported to them that pose a danger to members of the campus community.
+The University will make every effort to ensure that a victim’s name and other identifying information is not disclosed.

 Procedures

-- The Title IX Coordinator shall provide for the adequate, reliable, and impartial investigation of all complaints:
+- The Title IX Coordinator, or designee, shall provide for the adequate, reliable, and impartial investigation of all complaints.

 - Complainant and/or respondent may each select one advisor, who may also be legal counsel, to accompany them during the investigation process, Informal Resolution and Formal Procedures.
 If the complainant and/or respondent does not have an advisor, the university shall provide a trained employee, free of charge, to conduct cross-examination on their behalf.
 The advisor may be present with their respective party for all meetings, hearings and appeals.
 The advisors may ask questions on a party’s behalf during hearings but is otherwise not permitted to actively participate in meetings or appeals.
 The advisor may, however, attend meetings and appeals.
 When scheduling any meetings, hearings and/or appeals, primary consideration will be given to the parties and any witnesses.

-- Only trained investigators will conduct an investigation; both parties will have the opportunity to review and provide comments to the investigator about their statements before the investigation report is finalized.
+- Only trained investigators designated by the University will conduct an investigation; both parties will have the opportunity to review and provide comments to the investigator about their statements before the investigation report is finalized.

-- Criminal investigations, separate from the process outlined in this policy, are conducted by the Longwood University Police or appropriate law enforcement agency, in parallel with the University’s investigation.
-In cases where students are the subject of a criminal investigation, the University’s investigation will commence parallel to or at the conclusion of such investigation.
+- Criminal investigations, separate from the process outlined in this policy, are conducted by the Longwood University Police or appropriate law enforcement agency in parallel with the University’s investigation.

 - Informal Resolution